amazon-connect/amazon-connect-chat-ui-examples/README.md

    - **PartialCustomClient**: Override specific methods for logging, monitoring, or analytics while using default AWS implementation for others
    - **CompleteCustomClient**: Override all methods for full control over API routing (e.g., corporate proxy, custom authentication, custom headers)

-   See `PartialCustomClient.swift` and `CompleteCustomClient.swift` in the iOS example for implementation details.
+   See `CustomClientExamples.swift` in the iOS example for implementation details.

 ## Resources